augcog/ISAACS_Jetson/README.md

 - `git clone https://github.com/immersive-command-system/drone-jetson.git`
 - `git submodule update --init --recursive` Clones all the submodules, which are git repos within this git repo.
 Each submodule is a ROS package.
 - Good job!
 - The next step is to compile, but do note it takes up quite a bit of RAM.
 Please watch the RAM usage as you compile so your computer doesn't freeze on you.
 To limit the RAM usage during compilation, you have two options.
-The smooth-brain way is to kill `ctrl+c` the compilation process whenever the RAM usage is increasing past 90-95% of your total RAM, and re-run the compilation process.
+The smooth-brain way is to kill `ctrl+c` the compilation process whenever the RAM usage is increasing past 90-95% of your total RAM.
+Then, **re-run** the compilation process (using the same command).
 It will pick up where it left off, quickly checking off the stuff it has aleady compiled, and resuming!
-In addition, you can also limit your usage by closing all other programs, or if using a VM, increase its RAM allowance.
-I followed the smooth brain way to stay below my 8gb of RAM.
-And then the wrinkly-brain way of limiting RAM usage is learning to use these [commands/flags](https://github.com/catkin/catkin_tools/issues/167).
+In addition, you can also limit your RAM usage by closing all other programs, or if using a VM, increase its RAM allowance.
+I followed the smooth-brain way to stay below my 8gb of RAM.
+So that's one way to do this.
+The other way, the wrinkly-brain way, of limiting RAM usage is learning to use these [commands/flags](https://github.com/catkin/catkin_tools/issues/167).
 - `cd ..` you should be back in the directory *ros_catkin_ws*
 - `catkin build` Compiles all the packages
 - `source devel/setup.bash` this tells ROS to use this workspace.
 Run this command on every new terminal you open for running ROS stuff.
 Alternatively, add `cd $HOME/row_catkin_ws && source devel/setup.bash` to your `.bashrc` file so it will run this command for you every time you open a new terminal.